Oxalis alpina: Range

 Occurrences of Oxalis alpina, have been recorded from Guatemala to the southwestern United States, including the sky island region of southeastern Arizona and northern Mexico.
 It is known to be somewhat rare in the United States, with few populations throughout New Mexico and only found in the eastern 2/3 of Arizona, as well as a few instances in Navajo County.
 Different populations are known to have varying reproduction systems, with isolated climate conditions occurring since the Pleistocene facilitating these differences even between adjacent mountain ranges within Arizona.

 Habitat

 Oxalis alpina can be found at high altitudes in temperate deciduous, pine-oak, and temperate coniferous forests.
 Populations in Arizona are recorded as being located at elevations of 5500 to 9000 feet.Oxalis alpina usually grows among rocks in moist environments.

 Interspecies relationships

-Oxalis alpina is pollinated by solitary bees (Heterosaurus bakeri and Heterosaurus neomexicanus), dipterans, wasps and lepidoptera.
-In Mexico and the southern United States the bulbs of Oxalis alpina and other Oxalis species have been found to be a primary food source for Montezuma quail during the winter months.
+Oxalis alpina is pollinated by solitary bees (Heterosarus bakeri and Heterosarus neomexicanus), dipterans, wasps, and lepidoptera.
+In Mexico and the southern United States the bulbs of Oxalis alpina and other Oxalis species have been found to be a primary food source for Montezuma quail (Cyrtonyx montezumae) during the winter months.